project-chip/connectedhomeip/docs/silabs/wifi/SiWx917_SoC_FWUpdate.md

-# Updating SiWx917 SoC Firmware
+# Updating SiWx917 SoC Firmware using Tera Term

+> Please note that the method of updating the SiWx917 SoC firmware listed below is considered a legacy mode of operation.
+You may also update the SiWx917 SoC firmware using Simplicity Commander.
+For instructions on how to do this please consider [Running Demo on the SiWx917SoC](./RUN_DEMO_SiWx917_SoC.md)

 ## Steps to update the firmware on SiWx917 SoC radio board